blue-fish-0/portfolio/docs/power_bi_python.md

  ┗ 📜template_table.tmdl
 ```

 1. Each `.tmdl` file in the `tables` folder defines a semantic model table.
+For example, the file contains the Power Query M code that produces the table.

 ### `.pbip` file
 A Power BI report such that changes made to the `.Report` and `.SemanticModel` folders will change the `.pbip` file.
 Furthermore, changes made to the `.pbip` file using the Power BI GUI will change the `.Report` and `.SemanticModel` folders.